geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

 - command line terminal with bash
 - configured and logged in `az` cli
 - `jq` tool for parsing json
+- machine performing deployment operations must have full access or be in same resource group where the ckan stack is being deployed.

 ## Customize parameters